Code of conduct

 Human rights & labor standards

 We respect and promote human rights and fair labor practices.
-We do not tolerate the use of any form of child, forced, or bonded labor, including employment of prisoners or illegal workers, against applied national and international laws and connected conventions, and expect our business partners to do the same.
+We do not tolerate any form of child labor, forced labor, or bonded labor — including the use of prison labor or unauthorized workers — in violation of applicable national or international laws and related conventions.
+We expect the same commitment from our business partners.
 We acknowledge that forced or bonded labor can include requiring a deposit of payment or demanding a deposit of identity documents or other personal belongings, all of which are prohibited.
 If business partners employ foreign workers on a contract basis, they must not be required to remain in employment against their will and shall further have the same rights as local workers.
 The employer will pay for commissions and recruitment agency fees in connection with the employment where applicable.
+All workers have the freedom to leave their workplace and accommodation (if provided).

 Responsible for sourcing minerals

+We expect our suppliers to take reasonable steps to identify, assess, and address potential human rights and environmental risks in their operations and supply chains, in line with international frameworks such as the OECD Due Diligence Guidance.
+We encourage transparency in mineral sourcing and prioritize collaboration with suppliers who strive to uphold high environmental and labor standards.
 We are committed to complying with relevant laws and regulations requiring the disclosure of the use of conflict minerals.
-Conflict minerals are minerals from high risk and conflict-affected areas that have directly or indirectly contributed to financing armed groups, where some groups are believed to be responsible for serious human rights violations.
+Conflict minerals are minerals from high risk and conflict affected areas that have directly or indirectly contributed to financing armed groups, where some groups are believed to be responsiblefor serious human rights violations.
 Goods provided to IAR shall comply with relevant laws and regulations regarding conflict minerals.

 Freedom of association and collective bargaining